×

 How Important Break-Even Analysis Is

 An essential tool in the field of cost estimation is break-even analysis.
-It is crucial in assisting engineers in identifying the point at which revenues and expenses equal one another and there is no profit or loss.
+It is crucial to assist engineers in identifying the point at which revenues and expenses equal one another and there is no profit or loss.
 The break-even point is an important benchmark for decision-making at this point.
 This analysis provides insights into the risk and reward trade-offs related to various levels of production or project execution, going beyond simply determining the break-even point.

 Break-Even Analysis Elements